Juuro/ratings-imdb-to-trakt/Readme.md

 This script imports [IMDb](http://www.imdb.com) ratings to [trakt.tv](http://trakt.tv).
 It supports [advanced ratings](http://trakt.tv/api-docs/ratings).
-At the moment this method will not sent out any social updates.

 If you unrate a movie on IMDb, the rating on trakt will be removed, too.